lerober4/lerober4.github.io/aboutme.md

 # Hi!

-I'm a humanist who theorizes about science and society.
+I'm a rhetorician who theorizes about science and society.
 I enjoy playing with technology (old and new).

 I'm currently a PhD candidate in NCSU's Communication, Rhetoric, and Digital Media program.